fluidself/fluidself.org/_books/philosophy/tao-te-ching-annotated-explained.md

 The emptiness of the Tao is not a vacuous state of nothingness, because its infinite depths conceal the seeds of Creation.
 There appears to be nothing in the Tao, and yet it contains everything.
 It is the "pregnant void," a field of unlimited potentialities.
 One way to describe the Tao is to compare it with an empty container with infinite capacity.
 This container cannot be filled up, and the water that flows out of it can never be used up.
 It continues to function indefinitely.

 The Tao does not play favorites.
 The rain waters weeds and orchids equally; the sun shines on everyone with the same brightness and warmth despite variations in individual merits.
-The sage, in emulating the Tao, also regards everyone in the same egalitarian light--none higher and none lower.
+The sage, in emulating the Tao, also regards everyone in the same egalitarian light—none higher and none lower.

-**Selflessness**
+### Selflessness

 Heaven and Earth perform their functions without selfish desires.
 When we emulate this aspect of nature, we think of others first and ourselves last.
 By letting go of self-centered thoughts, we can feel the way our inner nature mirrors the greater Tao.
-When we let this natural mirroring process take place without interference, we become like Heaven and Earth--existing to be of service to others.
+When we let this natural mirroring process take place without interference, we become like Heaven and Earth—existing to be of service to others.

 A genuine, selfless desire to be helpful inspires people and wins their respect.
 Although sages have no wish to draw attention, people single them out and look to them for leadership.
 Although the sages place themselves last out of humility, the people push them to the forefront, into positions of responsibility.

 Make it a point to put this teaching into practice, and see what happens.
 Spend an entire day living this selfless mindset.
 You'll discover the world responding to you in wonderful and even miraculous ways.

-**Water**
+### Water

 Water is the most fitting metaphor for the Tao.
 Water always flows to the lowest place, not because it is forced to do so, but because it follows its own nature.
 We also place ourselves lower, not because we contrive to do so, but because it is our nature to be humble.